‘Train Hard, Recover Harder’. Heard this expression before?

 - Why not take advantage of this by giving a little extra?
 That could mean lifting heavier, pushing harder or running faster!

-With Polar Ignite’s advanced sleep tracking capabilities, you can measure everything from quantity metrics, like total sleep time, deep sleep, REM sleep and more, to quality metrics like your heart rate average, hearty rate variability and breathing rate.
+With Polar Ignite’s advanced sleep tracking capabilities, you can measure everything from quantity metrics, like total sleep time, deep sleep, REM sleep, and more, to quality metrics like your heart rate average, heart rate variability, and breathing rate.
 This data is then neatly packaged up to give you a Nightly Recharge score.